cisagov/get.gov/pages/help/help_domain-management.md

 1. Sign in to the [.gov registrar](https://manage.get.gov){target="_blank"} using your Login.gov account.
 2. Click the “Manage” link for your .gov domain.
 3. Click “Domain managers” on the left-side navigation.
-4. Click “Add another user” in the Active users section.
+4. Click “Add a domain manager” in the "Domain managers" section.
 5. Enter the email address for the person you want to add as a domain manager.
 6. Click “Add user.”
 7. An email invitation will be sent to that person with instructions on how to set up an account.

-To remove a domain manager, [contact us](../../contact/) for assistance.

 All domain managers must  keep their contact information updated and be responsive if contacted by the .gov team.

+## Remove a domain manager from your .gov domain

+1. Sign in to the [.gov registrar](https://manage.get.gov){target="_blank"} using your Login.gov account.
+2. Click the “Manage” link for your .gov domain.
+3. Click “Domain managers” on the left-side navigation.
+4. Click “Remove” for the domain manager you want to remove.
+5. Click “Yes, remove domain manager.”